vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 Babylon was conquered by Cyrus in 539 BC, making the Medo-Persian Empire the next dominant power.
 Under its reign, all taxes were required to be paid in silver.

-## Did the Bible predict how Babylon would fall?
+## Did the Bible predict Babylon’s fall?

 > That saith to the deep, Be dry, and I will *dry up thy rivers*: that saith of *Cyrus*, He is my shepherd, and shall perform all my pleasure: even saying to Jerusalem, Thou shalt be built; and to the temple, Thy foundation shall be laid.
 {% ct 'Isaiah 44:27-28' %}